 - Melt the peanut butter and butter together in a large bowl.
 I prefer to slice the butter to make melting easier.
 Stop the microwave and stir the mixture every minute until completely melted and smooth.
 Remove from the microwave and stir in the vanilla using a large silicone spatula or wooden spoon.
 Add the salt if you prefer a salty/sweet fudge.
 Add the sifted confectioners’ sugar and stir until completely combined.
 The mixture is very, very thick and resembles cookie dough.
 If using any add-ins, fold them into the fudge while it is still warm.

 - Press the fudge into prepared baking pan, smoothing the top with the back of a spatula or spoon.
 The top will be somewhat oily.
 Cover tightly with aluminum foil and chill for at least 4 hours or until firm.
 Cut into pieces.

-*Confectioners' (aka powdered, icing) sugar must be sifted.
+- Confectioners’ Sugar: Sift confectioners’ sugar before measuring.
 Weights may vary depending on brand, make sure you measure exactly 4 cups.
 I used Domino.

 Keywords: peanut butter fudge